What is ITIL service strategy?

 In cooperation with the change management process it evaluates proposed services.
 As well as major changes to existing services.

-Service Portfolio Management is a cradle to grave process.
+SPM is a cradle to grave process.

 It monitors services in the pipeline.
 First as they proceed through funding, then through design, development, testing, and deployment.
 Once operational it monitors to ensure we are achieving expected returns.
 And finally, when the service has reached the end of its useful life, it works with Service Transition processes to ensure an orderly retirement and preservation of essential records and assets.